vuejs/eslint-plugin-vue/docs/rules/no-unused-properties.md

 This rule is aimed at eliminating unused properties.

 ::: warning Note
-This rule cannot be checked for use in other components (e.g. `mixins`, Property access via `$refs`) and use in places where the scope cannot be determined.
+This rule cannot check for use of properties by other components (e.g. `mixins`, property access via `$refs`) and use in places where the scope cannot be determined.
+Some access to properties might be implied, for example accessing data or computed via a variable such as `this[varName]`.
+In this case, the default is to assume all properties, methods, etc. are 'used'.
+See the `unreferencedOptions` for a more strict interpretation of 'use' in these cases.
 :::

 <eslint-code-block :rules="{'vue/no-unused-properties': ['error']}">